 5. Don’t make the older child in charge of the younger one

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 “You’re their brother, not their parent,” we’ll tell our eldest.
-While being the older sibling does have its roles, he isn’t “in charge” the way parents are.
+While being the older sibling does have its roles, he shouldn’t discipline the way parents do.